 I then spent 4 nights sleeping on a blow-up bed in the kitchen to help Pops settle in and from that moment onwards, a bond was formed that has only gotten stronger.

 We then started to work on training and Poppy picked up the basics with ease.
 It soon became apparent that treats were the perfect motivator for Poppy…a trait that is shared with pretty much all Labs!

 I wanted to take her training up a few levels so I checked out a few online resources such as BCR for training tips and was amazed at just how straightforward it was to train Poppy more advanced techniques.
 She responded to vocal cues, hand-signals as well as facial expressions.
 She even barks if I look at her a certain way which can be used as a kind of ‘mind-reading’ trick where I place my fingers on the temple area of my head, then look at her and she’ll respond with a certain number of barks.
 How amazing is that?!?

-I even managed to train her to open doors, stair gates and even to dance with me.
+I have also taught her to open doors, stair gates and even to dance with me.

 Most people that meet Poppy comment on how awesome she is.